MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-godaddy.md

-7. Repeat these step to add the CNAME record until you have created all six of the CNAME records.
+6. Repeat these steps to add the next CNAME record until you have created all six of the CNAME records.